Outreach Methodology Evaluation: From 'Cold DM Blast' to 'Assistant-Led Contextual Intervention'

 Reach vs Resonance

 While DM tools send messages faster, the 'Left on Read' rate is astronomical.
-98% of users report immediate annoyance towards brands that DM them unsolicited.
+98% of users report immediate annoyance toward brands that DM them unsolicited.
+Reddit Assistant matters because it structures how to write better, not because it amplifies sending speed.

 Long-tail Effect

 DMs are one-to-one and ephemeral.
-A high-quality public reply is One-to-Many.
-Our tracking shows a popular reply continues to garner 200+ passive impressions for 14 days after posting.
+A high-quality public reply is one-to-many.
+Our tracking shows a strong reply keeps earning 200+ passive impressions over 14 days, and if the thread keeps heating up, monitoring can route it back to the team again.

 Figure 1: Conversion Funnel Contrast

-Platforms are fighting automation with 'Shadowbans' and IP blocks.
+Platforms are fighting bulk automation with shadowbans and IP blocks, while increasingly rewarding real, context-aware public participation.

 High-Risk Indicators